mskoldSU/master_projects/README.md

 whether the population size can be reliably estimated.

 In a master thesis, more focus would lie on the spatial aspects of sample collection.

+### Project: Bears across borders (Bachelor) (NEW)

+The brown bear monitoring programme ([description of programme](https://www.nrm.se/forskningochsamlingar/miljoforskningochovervakning/viltovervakning/brunbjorn/inventeringsarbete.9005859.html)) is based on a rotating scheme, where one out of four regions are surveyed in a particular year (in the fifth year there is no survey).
+Since hunting quotas are set at the regional level, it is important to be able to estimate the number of animals in each region.
+However,  bears often have large home-ranges intersecting several regions, and a single animal may contribute to the population estimate of more than one region.

+This project will evaluate the bias in population estimates introduced by animals counted more than once.
+It will use the locations of scat samples to estimate the extent animal home-ranges, e.g. by fitting bivariate normal distributions, and the proportions they intersect with surveyed regions.

 ## Environmental contaminants